MonicahKoina/financial_accounting-ERP/README.md

 # BizPilot: Financial Accounting ERP (MVP)

-**BizPilot** is an offline-first, lightweight financial accounting ERP designed for small and medium-sized businesses.
+**BizPilot** it is an offline-first, lightweight financial accounting tool designed for small and medium-sized businesses.
-It helps business owners stay in control of their money — without needing complex spreadsheets or internet access.

 ---